 - Development of superconducting materials at room temperature.

 → Developments in the field of space sciences.

-Q 9.
-In about 100 words write a fictional piece based on your speculation about the science and technology of the 22nd century.
+1.9 Write in about 1000 words a fiction piece based on your speculation on the science and technology of the twenty-second century.

 A scientist works for the truth.
 Every scientific discovery reveals a certain truth of nature.
 So, any discovery, bad or good for mankind, must be made public.